andyhuynh3/target-jsonl/README.md

 ### Install

-We will use [`tap-exchangeratesapi`][Exchangeratesapi] to pull currency exchange rate data from a public data set as an example.
+We will use [`tap-exchangeratesapi`][exchangeratesapi] to pull currency exchange rate data from a public data set as an example.

 First, make sure Python 3 is installed on your system or follow these installation instructions for [Mac] or [Ubuntu].